kach/nearley/README.md

     | number "/" number {% ([first, _, second]) => first / second %}
 ```

-There are twi built-in postprocessors for the most common scenarios:
+There are two built-in postprocessors for the most common scenarios:

 - `id` - returns the first element of the `data` array.
 Useful for
   single-element arrays: `foo -> bar {% id %}`